Bylaws of the Aerodigestive Society

 C. Election and Term of Office

-Five (5) of the Directors shall be the president, president elect, secretary, treasurer, and the immediate past president, and they shall have full voting rights.
-The balance shall be elected from the members at large or from their patients’ families with at least two (2) of these directors elected annually.
-The elected directors shall hold office for a term of three (3) years.
-The president shall serve for a term of one (1) year on the Board of Directors after completing the year of presidency.
+Six (6) of the Directors shall be the president, president elect, immediate past president, past-past president, secretary, and treasurer, and they shall have full voting rights.
+Other directors shall be elected from the Fellows at large or from their patients’ families with at least two (2) of these directors elected annually, for a term of two (2) years.
+The secretary and treasurer shall hold office for a term of three (3) years.
+The president shall serve for a term of two (2) years on the Board of Directors after completing the year of presidency.

 D. Vacancies Among Directors